bastidererste/mediatechnologycookbook/Layout/Python3MODBUStoOSC.md

     print("read error")
 ```

 ### Discussion

+:warning: WARNING

-:exclamation: Programming on moving equipment large or small can be very dangerous to you and the crew around.
+> Programming on moving equipment large or small can be very dangerous to you and the crew around.
 Take care of savety precautions.
-Reading holding registers can be considered save, but nevertheless take care nobody is in the moving equipments direct vicinity whyle debuging :exclamation:
+Reading holding registers can be considered save, but nevertheless take care nobody is in the moving equipments direct vicinity while debugging

 ### See also